Fashion & the Catholic Fantasy: Met Gala 2018 Highlights

 70 years later, The Met Gala is so well-known that they decided to film the documentary "The First Monday in May", revealing to the world behind-the-scenes in the making of 2015 Met Gala, "China: Through the Looking Glass".
 This year, the Costume Institute named "Heavenly Bodies: Fashion and the Catholic Imagination" as the theme, combining fashion and Catholicism to celebrate the harmony between style and the power of the religion art.

 So, since it's important to match with the theme and look gorgeous at the same time, what do we actually expect to see on the red carpet this year?
-Personally, essential elements such as the cross, delicate embroideries, gold tones and silhouettes that reflect Catholic architectural features are for sure a must.
+In my opinion, essential elements such as the cross, delicate embroideries, gold tones and silhouettes that reflect Catholic architectural features are for sure a must.
 Of course, the main point is to take the whole fashion event back to the Renaissance era.

 Rihanna always wins Best Dressed of the Met Gala, astonishing the whole world with her mind-blowing costume.
 This year was no exception.
 She showed up with the "pope-inspired" Maison Margiela by John Galliano cape.
 The costume was covered with detailed silver embroideries, and we can't deny that Rihanna owned the event.
 The mother-to-be Cardi B dressed in Moschino, emphasizing her baby bump in the golden and elegant yet daring gown.
 Stella Maxwell was also in Moschino, covered with faces of the Virgin Mary.
 The Victoria's Secret angel pulled-off the body con dress perfectly.
 (However, a nice set of costumed jewelry would be better.)